danosborne/ethan-conways-game-of-life/README.md

 # ethan-conways-game-of-life
-Pair programmed game of life with my 10 year old
+Pair programmed game of life with my 10 year old.
+Raw JS & CSS with a super basic webpack build.
+Super simple implementation.

 ## How to use